siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_real-time-monitoring.md

 -	console shows nothing with logging redirect module enabled
 -	Reconnect with different port automatically / switch back to USB as soon as it is again available.
 -	Append date/"device_name" and "device_serial" retrieved from get_device_info as prefix to my output filename (currently the output file is created AFTER get_device_info is called and "device_name" and "device_serial" are retrieved)

+# Known Issues:
+- data-logged meter time is 1 second ahead of the LD Utility exported-data meter time

 # Notes:
 -	Status page to see the values we need: http://127.0.0.1:2567/sdk?func=getpagestatus